 Hope of the Primeval Prophecy

-Ironically Satan, who was responsible for man’s fall in deceiving Eve, would meet his own downfall through her Seed—the promised Savior born of a virgin.
-That prophesied Savior—although bruised in the process—would crush Satan with deadly force providing hope for all humanity.
+Ironically Satan, who was responsible for man’s fall in deceiving Eve, would meet his own downfall through her Seed, the promised Savior born of a virgin.
+Although bruised in the process, the prophesied One would crush Satan with deadly force providing hope for all humanity.

 Actualization of the Primeval Prophecy